IEA expects an inflection in oil markets in 2023 when demand will exceed supply

-The International Energy Agency reports that oil demand this year will grow by 1.9mn b/d, to a record 101.7mn b/d, and supply by 1mn b/d, to 101.1mn bpd in its first monthly report for 2023 released on January 18.
+The International Energy Agency (IEA) reports that oil demand this year will grow by 1.9mn barrels per day, to a record 101.7mn bpd, and supply by 1mn bpd, to 101.1mn bpd, in its first monthly report for 2023 released on January 18.
 Russia’s federal budget is already under pressure from tumbling oil and gas revenues but with a bit of luck a rise in oil prices in the second half of this year could take some of the pressure off.

 The oil market has already been hit by the oil price cap scheme and EU embargo on the import of Russian crude that went into effect on December 5.
 It will receive a second blow when a similar two-speed embargo and price cap regime is introduced by the EU on February 5 that will further affect supplies.
 However, oil prices for Brent rose to $85 after the IEA released its report on January 18.